');

 Carry-out Stocks (thousand tonnes) 1,022 596 856

 The crop year is August-July.
-Grains Include legume (dry peas, lentils, dry beans, chickpeas) and special crops (mustard seed, canary seed, sunflower seed).
+Grains include legumes (dry peas, lentils, dry beans, and chickpeas) and special crops (mustard seed, canary seed, and sunflower seed).

 Source: Statistics Canada (STC) and Agriculture and Agri-Food Canada (AAFC)